SammyAni/simple-Python-Projects/README.md

 import decimal

 def pi_digits(precision):

-    """
-    Calculates pi to the specified number of decimal places using the Chudnovsky algorithm.
+    """ Calculates pi to the specified number of decimal places using the Chudnovsky algorithm """

-    """
-    decimal.getcontext().prec = precision + 1  # Set the precision for decimal calculations
+    decimal.getcontext().prec = precision + 1

+    # Set the precision for decimal calculations

     C = 426880 * decimal.Decimal(10005).sqrt()
     L = 13591409
     X = 1